Five Things: How to help our native bees

-Join us as Michael sits down with native bee ecologist and science communicator Amelie Vanderstock to chat about the importance, beauty and diversity of Australia's wonderful native bees, and discover ways to bring them to your garden.
-Plus, enjoy a honey tasting.
-After the talk, Devonshire Tea will be served in Hintze Hall.
+On Saturday 4 February 2023, leading native bee taxonomist, the Australian Museum's Michael Batley and native bee ecologist and science communicator Amelie Vanderstock discussed the importance, beauty and diversity of Australia's wonderful native bees and share ways to bring them to your garden.

 Michael Batley is one of only four Australian Bee taxonomists.
 Described as one of the “map makers of nature”, he has named over 40 new species of Native Bee.